axibase/atsd/sql/scheduled-sql.md

 To round numeric values, set decimal precision to the desired number of fractional digits.

-* `0` means that no fractional digits will be displayed.
+* `0` means that no fractional digits are displayed.
-* `-1` means that no rounding will be applied and numbers will be displayed with their original precision.
+* `-1` means that no rounding is applied and numbers are displayed with their original precision.

 ## Export Options